-Make certain that the contact surfaces of the load and all vacuum pads are free of any contaminates that could prevent the pads from sealing against the load (see MAINTENANCE: Vacuum Pad Maintenance).

-Center the lifter's rotation axis to within 2" [5 cm] of the load center, since off-center loading can cause the load to rotate or tilt unexpectedly (see To Rotate the Load Edgewise or To Tilt the Load to follow), and it may also damage the lifter.
+Make certain that the contact surfaces of the load and all vacuum pads are free of any contaminates that could prevent the pads from sealing against the load (see MAINTENANCE: VACUUM PAD MAINTENANCE).
+Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to tilt or rotate unexpectedly (see To LIFT AND MOVE THE LOAD: About the Tilt Linkage and To ROTATE THE LOAD EDGEWISE to follow), and it may also damage the lifter.
 Make sure that all vacuum pads will fit entirely on the load's contact surface (see SPECIFICATIONS: Pad Spread) and that they will be loaded evenly while lifting (see SPECIFICATIONS: Per-Pad Load Capacity).
 Then apply the lifter to the load so that all pads are touching the contact surface.